srmooney/Easel-Picture-Frame-Rabbet/README.md

 # Easel-Picture-Frame-Rabbet

-An app for Inventables Easel
+An app for Inventables Easel (x-carve) that creates the rabbet and cutout needed to for a picture frame.

 ## Installation
 1. Create a new app in Easel.